 The most obvious consequence of a 24/7 lighting schedule is the energy usage.
 The longer you leave the lights on, the higher the electric bill.
 This can significantly impact the bottom line, especially if you have old incandescent or fluorescent fixtures.
 You are sure to notice an uptick in maintenance requirements as well, since bulbs and other components wear out much faster when they’re always turned on.
-If you are asking, “Can I leave building lights on 24 hours a day?” these are some points to consider.
+If you are asking commercial electricians, “Can I leave building lights on 24 hours a day?” these are some points to consider.

 It’s preferable to avoid keeping your property’s lights on all the time when you don’t have a compelling reason to illuminate the space.
 Fortunately, there are a number of ways to accomplish this.
 One of the biggest is to switch from outdated fixtures to new, energy-efficient LED options if you haven’t done so already.
 Retrofit kits from Litetronics make the process relatively quick and easy, installing into the existing troffers without the need to open up the ceiling plenum.